Saika Kawakita

-Saika Kawakita (Japanese: 河北彩伽, born 24 April 1999) is a Japanese AV idol and singer.
+Saika Kawakita (Japanese: 河北 彩花, born 24 April 1999 (Note: Some sources mentioned she was born in 15 April 1997)) is a Japanese AV actress and singer.
 She made her debut in 2018, and temporarily retired in March 2019.
 She later resumed her career in July 2021 and has been active since.

 Career

 Kawakita debuted in April 2018 with Shinjin No. 1 Style Kawakita Saika AV Debut (新人NO.1STYLE 河北彩花AVデビュー), produced by S1.
 She was successful in the AV world upon her debut.
 Her works ranked first and fourth in FANZA's 2018 film rankings.
 Shinjin won the Best Work award in the streaming and rental category at the 2019 FANZA Adult Awards.

 After five months and six films, Kawakita disappeared from the AV world.
 During the hiatus, S1 released some unreleased scenes in a compilation.
 Hong Kong newspaper Oriental Daily News listed Kawakita as one of the models readers would most like to come out of retirement.
 In a later interview, Kawakita explained that she left because her friends found out about her AV career.

 In 2021, Kawakita announced her return on the magazine FANZA and released her return film, Kawakita Saika Re:Start, on July 14.
 She has been active ever since, and has quickly risen to become one of the most popular JAV idols of the year.